potmesil/Zuma/README.md

 # Zuma
-Prototype of zuma game in Unity.
+Prototype of zuma game in Unity 2022.3.16f1.